remotelockbox/remotelockbox/README.md

 #### Installation Steps

+These steps walk through installing the hardware inside of an electronic safe box.

-Set a very short and simple PIN on the keypad.
+Set a very short and simple combination on the keypad.
 Since the keypad only works when this software allows it, you need it to be convenient, not secure.

 On the inside of the door, unscrew the panel that contains the electronics and hardware.
 You need to cut one wire going from the control board to the solenoid